-Domain: $\underline{E70}$ Thing Range: $\underline{E70}$ Thing relationship, where the domain expresses the derivative, if such a direction can be established.
+Domain: E70 Thing Range: E70 Thing

+Superproperty: E33 Linguistic Object.
+P73 has translation (is translation of): E33 Linguistic Object relationship, where the domain expresses the derivative, if such a direction can be established.
 Otherwise, the relationship is symmetric.
 It is a short-cut of P15 was influenced by (influenced) in a creation or production, if such a reason for the similarity can be verified.
 Moreover it expresses similarity in cases that can be stated between two objects only, without historical knowledge about its reasons.